Difference Between Autoethnography and Autobiography

 Autoethnography is a form of qualitative research in which the author uses self-reflection and writing to explore anecdotal and personal experiences and to relate this autobiographical history to broader cultural, political, and social meanings and understandings.
 Autoethnography is a self-reflexive form of writing used in a variety of disciplines such as communication studies, performance studies, education, English literature, anthropology, social work, sociology, history, psychology, theology, religious studies, marketing, business and educational management, art education, nursing, and physical therapy.

-An author typically conducts some kind of research before beginning any writing project.
+An author conducts some research before beginning any writing project.
 Searching for location names, significant dates that are pertinent to their story, or even notable cultural events that the author would have been exposed to.

 What is Autobiography?